restorer/deprecated-lighttpd-htaccess/README.md

 .enable-www
 ===========

 Empty file.
-Same as append "www" to .aliases.
+Same as appending "www" to .aliases.
 If domain is "anotherhost.net" and there is .enable-www in it's folder, than folder will be accessible at anotherhost.net and www.anotherhost.net